raphaelgatti/v2-ach-api-docs/source/includes/_fundingsrcs.md

 Location: https://api.dwolla.com/funding-sources/58d20353-2b4b-4d68-8b89-3e5dab12b15a
 ```

 Create a new Funding Source for a Customer.
+Customers can have a maximum of 6 funding sources.

 <aside class="reminder">This endpoint [requires](#authentication) an OAuth access token with the `ManageCustomers` [scope](#oauth-scopes).</aside>